Affiliate links on Android Authority may earn us a commission. Learn more.

 - Unlimited cloud DVR

-- The CW network only offered as an on-demand service
+- The CW only offered an on-demand service

 - No other premium streaming services included

-If you want a live TV service that’s even cheaper than Hulu Plus Live TV or YouTube TV and still offers local stations, check out the Sling TV service.
-The Sling TV Blue service normally costs $40 a month but offers live streams of Fox and NBC stations.
+If you want a live TV service that’s even cheaper than Hulu Plus Live TV or YouTube TV and still offers local content, check out Sling TV’s Blue plan, which costs $40 a month.
+It focuses mostly on national cable channels but does offer local Fox and NBC stations in some markets.
 You also get up to 50 hours of cloud DVR storage.
-You can also access nearly 40 other cable TV channels with the subscription.
-The downside is that the local channels are only in select markets.
-However, if you want a cheaper solution and you don’t care about the other local stations, this is a nice compromise.
+If NBC or Fox is all you care about locally, it’s a cost-saver.

 - Much cheaper than YouTube TV or Hulu Plus Live TV